mfmanberg/CS506_Project/README.md

 https://youtu.be/KYrckP1kqOI

-NOTE: Please see Build_README.md, Requirements.txt and Workflow_README.md in their respective folders.
+NOTE: Please see Build_README.md, Requirements.txt, and Workflow_README.md in their respective folders.

 **Description of the project**